USA Today Co.: Sued for enabling sexual abuse of paperboys in 1970s New York and Arizona, 2019

 Nearly three years after the first lawsuit filing, in July 2022, Gannett defense attorneys notified the court of their intent to file a motion to have the former paperboys' Child Victims Act cases taken "out of the state court system and turn them over to the New York Workers' Compensation Board" stating that the 11–14-year-old paperboys should have applied for workman's compensation at the time of their injuries in the 1980s or upon enactment of the CVA in 2019.
 In December 2022, presiding Judge, Deborah A. Chimes acquiesced to Gannett's demands that NY Workers Compensation Board – despite the existence of the Child Victims Act as NY State law – determine if Plaintiffs have a valid cause of action for damages or whether they are limited to benefits under the Worker’s Compensation Law.
 This despite the fact that the Workers Compensation Board has no mechanism to consider this question of justice and legal rights, as the Board is tasked by the state of New York solely to: " administer workers’ compensation, disability benefits and Paid Family Leave."
-On July 26, 2024, this demand of Gannett, received and accepted fully by Judge Deborah Chimes, was reversed,by the Fourth Judicial Department of the Appellate Division of the New York State Supreme Court.
+On July 26, 2024, this demand of Gannett, received and accepted fully by Judge Deborah Chimes, was reversed, by the Fourth Judicial Department of the Appellate Division of the New York State Supreme Court.
 The nine plaintiff cases remain pending action by Judge Chimes and her court.

-COVID-19, 2020
+COVID-19 pandemic, 2020

-In March 2020, Gannett announced that due to COVID-19, it will be forced to make a series of cuts and furloughs.
+In March 2020, Gannett announced that due to the COVID-19 pandemic, it will be forced to make a series of cuts and furloughs.
 Executives would also take a 25% reduction in salary.